 - 1. External funds are awarded to the institution (either TCNJ or the TCNJ Foundation) and not to individuals.
 Only the Board of Trustees or the TCNJ Foundation Board has the legal authority to apply for and accept grants, contracts and agreements on behalf of the College.
-This authority is delegated to the President, the Provost, the Vice Provost for Faculty and Academic Planning, the Vice President for Advancement, and the Treasurer who may sign these documents as officially designated institutional signatories.
+This authority is delegated to the President, the Provost, the Vice Provost, the Vice President for Advancement, and the Treasurer who may sign these documents as officially designated institutional signatories.
 This is done only after the documents have been approved through the College's official external funding proposal approval system. - 2.
-The TCNJ Foundation is a single-purpose entity whose sole mission is to support the College by accepting monies from non-public funding agencies on behalf of TCNJ because it is the 501(c)3 (charitable according to IRS definition) arm of TCNJ.
+The TCNJ Foundation is a single-purpose entity whose sole mission is to support the College by accepting monies from non-public funding agencies on behalf of TCNJ because it is the 501(c)(3) (charitable according to IRS definition) arm of TCNJ.
 The role of the Foundation is simply for fiscal designation and in no way effects any other aspect of the research or scholarly work being conducted by the project. - 3.
-As official recipient of awards, TCNJ is obligated to and will comply with all applicable state and federal laws, rules and regulations governing institutions of higher education and recipients of public support. - 4.
+As official recipient of awards, The College of New Jersey is obligated to and will comply with all applicable state and federal laws, rules and regulations governing institutions of higher education and recipients of public support. - 4.
 The Principal Investigator (PI) or Project Director (or the lead PI, where there is more than one) on a sponsored program is solely responsible for every aspect of the project.
 Therefore, the PI is expected to know or become knowledgeable about all regulations guiding the project and for ensuring that the commitments made to the funding source are fully met and in compliance with all applicable regulations. - 5.
 Grants are prepared and administered with the concern for accountability to the funding agency in mind.
 Therefore, from the earliest proposal planning stages to the close of the funded project, careful records are kept to document meticulous compliance with the specifications of the funding source and all applicable regulations.

 TCNJ is generally guided by federal regulations for all grants, regardless of funding source, except where the funding source or College regulations are more stringent, in which case the more restrictive regulation is followed.
-See the OGSR website for federal Uniform Guidance training materials and information.